niplav/site/turning.md

 But!
-This is not a hopeless situation: One can slightly modify the procedure used for computing the set of turnings described earlier to resolve the ontological crises to full satisfaction.

-A node splits in two or more, or two or more nodes get merged, one adds nodes, or removes them.
+This is not a hopeless situation: One can slightly modify the procedure used for computing the set of turnings described earlier to resolve the ontological crises to full satisfaction: A node splits in two or more, or two or more nodes get merged, one adds nodes, or removes them.
 If the then resulting graph isn't a path graph, it can be turned with the method described above.

 Example with mammals > birds > fish (where dolphins & trouts are both fish!), but then we go through an ontological shift where fish split